-Why then do I emphasize the role of Real Love-as compared to selfcontrol-for eliminating Getting and Protecting Behaviors?
+Why then do I emphasize the role of Real Love-as compared to self-control-for eliminating Getting and Protecting Behaviors?
 Because for many years I have watched people struggle with all their might to control behaviors that were destroying their happiness and their relationships.

 They've put their whole hearts and souls into their efforts, and still they have failed.
 Simply exercising their will was not enough.
 Like the starving man, they needed more than self-control.

 And I have then watched those same people completely change their lives with relative ease when they felt unconditionally loved.
-Real Love and self-control actually work together in a powerful way, which is something we'll discuss in a later section.
+Real Love and self-control actually work together in a powerful way.

-Years ago I had a problem with an unwanted vine in my yard that spread all over the place.
+Years ago, I had a problem with an unwanted vine in my yard that spread all over the place.
 When I pulled it out, it grew right back.
 In fact, it seemed to grow faster than before.
 I discovered that I couldn't get rid of it permanently until I found a long, narrow shovel that eliminated the roots.

 Similarly, if we want to get rid of Getting and Protecting Behaviors, we have to eliminate the root cause, which is the lack of Real Love.
-We may have occasional success with pulling up the leaves and stems - using selfcontrol and other techniques - but real success will come only when we treat the roots.
+We may have occasional success with pulling up the leaves and stems-using self-control and other techniques-but real success will come only when we treat the roots.